-EXPRESSCLUSTER consists of following three modules:
+EXPRESSCLUSTER consists of following two modules:

-EXPRESSCLUSTER Server
+• EXPRESSCLUSTER Server

 A core component of EXPRESSCLUSTER.
 This includes all high availability functions of the server.
-The server functions of the Cluster WebUI, WebManager, and Builder are also included.
+The server functions of the Cluster WebUI, are also included.

-Cluster WebUI / WebManager
+♦ Cluster WebUI

-A tool to manage EXPRESSCLUSTER operations.
+This is a tool to create the configuration data of EXPRESSCLUSTER and to manage EXPRESSCLUSTER operations.
 Uses a Web browser as a user interface.
-The WebManager is installed in EXPRESSCLUSTER Server, but it is distinguished from the EXPRESSCLUSTER Server because the WebManager is operated from the Web browser on the management PC.
+The Cluster WebUI is installed in EXPRESSCLUSTER Server, but it is distinguished from the EXPRESSCLUSTER Server because the Cluster WebUI is operated from the Web browser on the management PC.